 A Movement in Decline?

 In 1981, North and Rushdoony had a very public falling out and the two never spoke again.
 This dispute led to a deep rift in the Reconstructionist camp.
-North initially founded his Institute for Christian Economics (ICE) as a complement to Rushdoony’s Chalcedon Foundation, but following their split North moved his operations to Tyler, Texas, and used ICE to popularize a dissident brand of Reconstructionism and spread its ideas to an ever wider audience.
+North initially founded his Institute for Christian Economics (ICE) as a complement to Rushdoony’s Chalcedon Foundation, but following their split, North moved his operations to Tyler, TX, and used ICE to popularize a dissident brand of Reconstructionism and spread its ideas to an ever wider audience.
 Interestingly, the rift between Rushdoony and North was arguably good for the movement because it led to a vital upsurge in competing publications.

-While the short terms gains of the Rushdoony/North split temporarily reinvigorated the movement, a series of three critical setbacks in the 1990s weakened Christian Reconstruction.
+While the short term gains of the Rushdoony/North split temporarily reinvigorated the movement, a series of three critical setbacks in the 1990s weakened Christian Reconstruction.
 First, two of the movement’s most promising young theologians, Greg Bahnsen and David Chilton, died suddenly in 1995 and 1997 respectively.
 Bahnsen in particular had been an important rising star in the movement.
 His major theological work, Theonomy in Christian Ethics,28 was widely read and reviewed.
 Further, Bahnsen was a capable teacher who brought a level of intellectual respectability to Rushdoony’s ideas that few other Reconstructionists have managed.
 Second, as I noted above, Gary North managed to alienate himself from practically everyone inside and outside of the movement because of his overconfident tone and failed predications of looming societal collapse.

 Third and most importantly, Rushdoony ceased to be the driving intellectual and fundraising force of the movement.
 Most mainstream accounts since the 1990s portray Rushdoony as a stern patriarch ruling over an influential theological fiefdom.
 The image painted by movement insiders and financial documents suggests this popular conception is partly an illusion.
-Nowhere is this more obvious then Rushdoony’s inability to control the content published in his long running newsletter, The Chalcedon Report.
-In the mid-1990s, The Chalcedon Report ran several articles by Unitarian authors leading some loyal Reconstructionists to wonder if the rock-ribbed Trinitarian crusader had become a mealy-mouthed Unitarian rejecting the mystery of god’s three-inone nature.
+Nowhere is this more obvious than Rushdoony’s inability to control the content published in his long running newsletter, The Chalcedon Report.
+In the mid-1990s, The Chalcedon Report ran several articles by Unitarian authors leading some loyal Reconstructionists to wonder if the rock-ribbed Trinitarian crusader had become a mealy-mouthed Unitarian rejecting the mystery of God’s three-in-one nature.
 He hadn’t, of course, but he had lost enough control of the operation of Chalcedon that such rumors could circulate with some legitimacy.
 In 1994 North offered a harsh assessment of Rushdoony’s failure to handle this theological meltdown.
 He shockingly revealed that Rushdoony “was not really in charge” of The Chalcedon Report, observing, “In recent years, as [Rushdoony] has grown older… and increasingly deaf, he has tended to hand over much of Chalcedon’s operations to inexperienced people without any theological training.”29

 This image of a declining movement is also supported by the deterioration of financial support for the Chalcedon Foundation.
 As a tax exempt 501(c) (3) religious charity, Chalcedon’s tax returns are a matter of public record.
 A cursory survey suggests that gifts to the organization peaked just before Rushdoony’s death in 2001 and haven’t recovered since.
 Before 2001, the Foundation’s assets never totaled much more than $1 million and they remained largely stagnant during the 1990s.
 The departure of Howard Ahmanson, Jr., the Home Savings bank heir, from Chalcedon’s board of directors in the mid-1990s, worsened the decline.
 He was a close friend of the Rushdoony family and had bankrolled Chalcedon (along with other conservative causes) during the 1980s and 1990s.